 The Opportunities for Choice by Barbara Bray (2018) is a derivative adapted from the original content around the continuums by Bray and Kathleen McClaskey (2015).
 Graphics by Sylvia Duckworth.
 Licensed under a Creative Commons Attribution-NonCommercial-NoDerivatives 4.0 International License.

 Changing teaching and learning can be daunting.
 The idea of meeting all students where they are means redesigning the system and how we teach.
 That also means understanding and meeting our students where they are.
 It is about changing the concept of being a “teacher” to becoming more of a researcher, designer, diagnostician and expert facilitator of constructive learning experiences.
 [CompetencyWorks 2018]

-Teachers only know what they know or learned as students themselves.
+Teachers may only know what they know or learned as students themselves.
 Many teachers believe that providing a set of pre-planned choices from a computer program or a list of options was enough to give students opportunities for choice.
 I see so many teachers working way too hard to create opportunities for students to choose the best way to learn.
 The idea of developing opportunities for choice is to start turning over the learning so students learn best by being the ones working harder than the teachers.

 I believe that any learner any age can have opportunities for choice inside and outside of school.
 Educators reached out to me to let me know they were concerned about choice being on a continuum.
 They mentioned that some learners were ready to advocate around something they were passionate about, and, at the same time, were also at the participant level when preparing for a test or taking notes.